 - Nominations for new officers shall be taken at the Advisors’ Council meeting in March.
 Officers shall be elected annually at the Advisors’ Council meeting held for April/May.
 Elections shall be by ballot, and a majority of the votes cast shall elect.

 - The outgoing Chair shall serve as an ex-officio member of the Leadership Team.
 Each officer shall take office on June 1 and serve a one-year term.

 - The Enrollment Services Liaison is not an elected officer.

 E. Vacancies and Removal:

 - The Chair, subject to the approval of the organization, shall appoint such standing, special, or ad hoc committees as may be required by the bylaws and as the Chair finds necessary.
-Committee Chairpersons shall be appointed by and responsible to the Chair and Leadership Team, meeting with the Leadership Team as necessary.
+Committee Coordinators shall be appointed by and responsible to the Chair and Leadership Team, meeting with the Leadership Team as necessary.

 The rules contained in Robert's Rules of Order, Revised, shall govern the organization in all cases to which they are applicable and in which they are not inconsistent with the bylaws or the special rules of order of the Advisors’ Council.